LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 In this section we will demonstrate how to generate blends using galaxies from the COSMOS catalog.
 You will find that generating images with COSMOS is very similar to generating images with Catsim.

 Let's start with the catalog and sampling function.
 We use a small sample of the real COSMOS catalog that is already in the BTK repository, but you can fill in a different path if you have the complete data set on your computer.
-It can be downloaded from `this page <https://zenodo.org/record/3242143>`_.
+It can be downloaded from `at this page <https://zenodo.org/record/3242143>`_.

 .. jupyter-execute::